-A white square-edged porcelain sink extends the chromatic and linear approach.
-Resting on a black steel frame and adorned with heavy-duty tapware, this piece also emphasises the workshop aesthetic.
-Black accents on light fittings, existing heritage poles and ceiling details offer a graceful contrast to the pale palette, while raw timber floors, mottled with paint, soften and warm, mediating dark and light.
+A white porcelain sink fitted with industrial tapware rests on a black steel frame, which together with black accents on light fittings, heritage poles and ceiling details offer a graceful contrast to the pale palette.
+Rraw timber flooring speckled with paint effects softness and warmth.